Kaditcuy/Errand_Pal/Readme.md

 2. **Submit Your List:** Use the app or website to submit your market list, specifying the items you need and any special instructions.

+3. **Fund your account:** Using the payment options provided by secured payment gateways, you can fund your account with the amount needed to carry out our errand services.

-3. **Track Your Order:** You can track the status of your order in real-time, from shopping to delivery.
+4. **Track Your Order:** You can track the status of your order in real-time, from shopping to delivery.

-4. **Enjoy Your Errand-Free Time:** Sit back, relax, and let Errand Pal take care of your shopping needs.
+5. **Enjoy Your Errand-Free Time:** Sit back, relax, and let Errand Pal take care of your shopping needs.

 ## Usage